matuteiglesias/journal/content/Business/2024-12-05_Quantitative_Problem_Solving_and_Visualization_in_.md

 ### Achievements
 - Successfully introduced and outlined frameworks for quantitative problem-solving in capital management.
-- Implemented and customized candlestick charts for financial [[data visualization]], enhancing analysis capabilities.
+- Implemented and customized candlestick charts for financial data visualization, enhancing analysis capabilities.

 ### Pending Tasks
 - Further exploration of Bayesian inference applications in financial decision-making.